 The carcasses are graded during the processing sequence to remove poor quality meat.
 This meat is used for cut-up (further processing) purposes or, if badly affected, might be used for pet food or condemned and cooked to be made into meat meal for stock feed.

 Further processing includes cutting up the carcasses into portions, deboning carcasses and preparing special ready-to-cook products.
 Cooking is an additional process which is carried out at some processing plants.
 Almost all chicken meat is sold chilled.
 Chilled chicken meat must be cooked before it spoils.
 The shelf life of chicken meat is usually 8 to 12 days, depending on the processing, handling and storage conditions.

-In Australia, most chickens are sold under the brand name and market competition is very strong.
+In Australia, most chickens are sold under a brand name and market competition is very strong.
 The per capita consumption of chicken meat has increased gradually in Australia over the past decades.
-According to the data presented by Australian Bureau of Statistics (ABS) and Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), the figure has doubled since 1980s and reached 46.2kg/person in 2015-16.
+According to the data presented by Australian Bureau of Statistics (ABS) and Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), the figure has doubled since the 1980s and reached 46.2kg/person in 2015-16.